 The Dcode® TS-1 Time Code Slate was originally designed in 1986 for music playback.
 It has since been upgraded to the TS-2(SB) with the addition of the built in Dcode® SB-2 Syncbox Time Code Generator.
-There are numerous improvements in this new version, including: A 3-position brightness switch, an "AA" battery pack, and a new 11" faceplate with an easy to replace Lexan overlay.
+There are numerous improvements in this new version, including: A 3-position brightness switch, an "AA" battery pack, and a new face plate with an easily replaceable Lexan overlay.
 The TS-2(SB) is lighter than the original TS-1 and can be stored in the camera front box.
 None of the original TS-1 features are lost with the TS-2(SB).
 In fact, the TS-2(SB) is simply an upgrade from the TS-1 and SB-2.